scottdensmore/scottdensmore.github.io/_posts/2008-10-13-sunstreaker-reservation-cocoa-web-services-with-complex-types.markdown

 2008-10-13 21:27:34.405 EchoClient[6848:813] Key: /WSDebugOutHeaders, Value: {
     "Content-Type" = "text/xml";
     Host = "172.16.41.128";
-    Soapaction = SearchAvailibiltyRequest;
+    Soapaction = SearchAvailabilityRequest;
     "User-Agent" = "Mac OS X; WebServicesCore.framework (1.0.0)";
 }
 2008-10-13 21:27:34.407 EchoClient[6848:813] Key: /kWSHTTPResponseMessage, Value:
 2008-10-13 21:27:34.408 EchoClient[6848:813] Key: /kWSResultIsFault, Value: 1
-2008-10-13 21:27:34.409 EchoClient[6848:813] Key: /FaultString, Value: The formatter threw an exception while trying to deserialize the message: There was an error while trying to deserialize parameter http://scottdensmore.com/reservations/2008/09:searchAvailibiltyRequest.
+2008-10-13 21:27:34.409 EchoClient[6848:813] Key: /FaultString, Value: The formatter threw an exception while trying to deserialize the message: There was an error while trying to deserialize parameter http://scottdensmore.com/reservations/2008/09:SearchAvailabilityRequest.
 The InnerException message was 'Error in line 11 position 48.
 'Element' 'NumberOfAdults' from namespace 'http://scottdensmore.com/reservations/2008/09' is not expected.
 Expecting element 'Arrival'.'.
 Please see InnerException for more details.
 {% endhighlight %}

 With this debug information in the debug window, we can see that our order is not right.
 Here is where I spent most of my time.
 This is a gotcha that I only found by trial and error.